shahabathar1039/python-zoom-bot/README.md

 # Setup

-This will require you make make tasks on window tasks shedular
+This will require you make make tasks on window tasks scheduler

 make task for every file except classlinks.py, classstart.py and according to your timming of your class